The home of the Soma Nomaoi, the samurai horseracing festival

 Until recently, Soma had a distinctive pottery style, called obori-soma, characterized by its crackle glaze and horse artwork.
 Although the traditional potters are now living in different cities in the region after the Great East Japan Earthquake of 2011 due to the creation of nuclear exclusion zones, they continue to work to keep their traditions alive.

-The 17th century Soma Nakamura Shrine is located on the grounds of the Soma Nakamura Castle ruins.
+The 17th-century Soma Nakamura Shrine is located on the site of Soma Nakamura Castle.
 It enshrines the patron god of the Soma clan, Myoken.
 The architecture is impressive, with a passageway connecting the main hall and worship hall.
 The importance of horses in the area's history and culture is reflected here, too, as the animal frequently appears in the shrine's art.

-The Nomakake ritual is held at the Odaka Shrine during the Soma Nomaoi festival, with horses captured barehanded by riders presented as offerings to the shrine.
+The Nomakake ritual is held at Odaka Shrine during the Soma Nomaoi festival , with horses captured barehanded by riders presented as offerings to the shrine.
 Its sizeable weeping cherry tree also makes this place a favorite spot during the cherry blossom season.

 Further out, the Hyakushaku Kannon rises out of the side of a hill.
 Despite its appearance, it only took form in 1931, carved solely by one local man who has passed on his work to the fourth generation.